GOODMAN GMVC95 Furnace

 |Model Number||AFUE||BTUs per Hour|

 Goodman guarantees the heat exchanger with a limited lifetime warranty for the original owner.
 If the heat exchanger fails within the first 10 years, Goodman will replace the unit.
 Parts for the GMVC95 are covered by a 10-year limited warranty.
-These warranties are only in effect after customer registration, within 60 days of installation.
+Product registration within 60 days of installation is required for maximum warranty coverage.